joseeden/All-Things-DevOps/pages/030-Security/050-Audits-and-Assessments.md

 Penetration Testing is a simulated cyber attack that helps in the assessment of computer systems for exploitable vulnerabilities.

+- Agree on methodology and rules of engagement before performing pentests.
 - Simulate network intrusion based on threat scenarios.
+- Normally triggers IDS/IPS alerts.
+If it doesn't, then this should also be reported.
 - There's a **specific goal in mind.**
-- Agree on methodology and rules of engagement before performing pentests.

 Types: